LightStrikeCircle/LightStrikeCircle/README.md

 - 👋 Hi, I’m @LightStrikeCircle
 - 👀 I’m interested in making fun code and useful code!
-I am currently considering making a Minecraft Forge mod and a discord bot.
+I am currently making code for friends.
-- 🌱 I’m currently learning Computer Science at Michigan Tech!
+- 🌱 I’ve recently graduated with a degree in Computer Science at Michigan Tech!
 - 💞️ I’m looking to collaborate on just about anything!
-I'm still learning code, so I'll take any experience.
+Any experience is welcome to me.
 - 📫 How to reach me: send an email to adcim26@gmail.com!
 I'll be glad to get in touch with you!

 <!---